jumpinjackie/mapguide-react-layout/docs_dev/content/API_BROWSER.md

 ## Dispatching redux actions

+> NOTE: This API is experimental and may be subject to change.

 Starting with the 0.10 release, the `MapGuide.Application` class exposes the redux `dispatch()` function for dispatching redux actions.

 All available redux action creators are available under the `MapGuide.Actions` namespace.